How Many Albright Students Graduate on Time or at All?

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Albright College about graduation rates for other more appropriate groups of students.

-While Albright College performs above average when it comes to the 44.4% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 52.7% ranks it similar to the average college.
+Albright College performs above average at graduating its first-time/full-time students on all fronts, posting an on-time (two or four years depending on the degree) and overall graduation rate of 49.5% and 57.9% respectively.